Akri-A/QuantumBrush_App/README.md

 # One more thing...

 Users can create their own quantum brush and contribute to this open-source project!
-The dummy brush looks like this:
+The dummy brush looks like this (Have a look at the `template` folder underneath `effect`, too.:

 ```
 QuantumBrush